 Yes, Yabla is fun, it’s interesting, it’s entertaining, but the question that you should be asking yourself is:

 Well, statistically speaking, you won’t learn a new language, and here’s why.
 There is nothing about Yabla that is psychologically sticky.
 Nothing that keeps you coming back to study day after day.
 It’s way too easy to pay for it once and forget it.
 I liked Yabla enough to subscribe and to renew my subscription when the first one expired, but I haven’t used it nearly as much as I would have liked to.

-I recommend Yabla for people who are already conversant in their new language and who want to become more fluent.
-If you have the discipline to go back to Yabla and study every day, and if you study in the way that I instruct you in my “How to learn English with Movies” video, Yabla will be an excellent tool for you that might even get you fluent.
+I recommend Yabla for people who are already conversant in their new language and who want to become fluent.
+If you have the discipline to go back to Yabla and study every day (or if you use Stickk to buy the extra discipline) and if you study in the way that I instruct you in my “How to learn English with Movies” video, Yabla will be an excellent tool for you that might even get you fluent.

 Yabla is also very useful for one other category of language learners.
 These are people who have memorized a LOT of words using any method but still can’t speak the language.
 These people will benefit a LOT from Yabla plus following the advice in my “How to Learn English with Movies” video.

 If you are going on vacation to Mexico in eight weeks from now and you want to have a better time speaking Spanish, don’t use Yabla.
 Pimsleur or Language101.com will do a much better and faster job of taking you from nothing to minimally conversant.

 I need to give a special warning about Yabla to conservative families, people who teach children, and anyone with good taste.
 There are a LOT of videos on Yabla that are full of violent and abusive behavior that is degrading to people everywhere.